395 Commonwealth Avenue, Boston, MA

-The Ayer Mansion is located at 395 Massachusetts Avenue is very modern looking, even though it was built in 1902.
+The Ayer Mansion is very modern looking, even though it was built in 1902.

 Sample of tile work, and lovely ceiling lights and staircase.